Niamhck/conda_package_manager/README.md

 This repository contains scripts to **automatically track imported Python packages** from your `.py` files and **synchronize them** with a Conda environment.

-Since this is automatic, please do **NOT** use these scripts in conda environments you are maintaining as it could cause dependency issues. \newline
-Use these scripts in conda environments you explore or experiment in
+Since this is automatic, please do **NOT** use these scripts in conda environments you are maintaining as it could cause dependency issues.
+Use these scripts in conda environments you explore or experiment in.

 ## Installation Instructions